BMW 3/15: 3/15 DA-2

 The 3/15 DA-2 replaced the DA-1 in April 1929.
 The main change from the DA-1 was the operation of the foot brakes, controlled via cable linkage, now acting on all four wheels: brakes on the DA-1 had operated only the rear wheels.
 Other changes included larger tyres and a lower final drive ratio.
 There was no change in either the size or the claimed output and performance from the car's four cylinder four-stroke side-valve engine.

 Available body styles included a steel-bodied two-door saloon, a two-seat convertible, and a delivery van.

 3/15 DA-3 Wartburg

 The 3/15 DA-3 Wartburg was a sports roadster version of the 3/15, and was consequently BMW's first sports car.
 A drop-centre front axle was used to lower the frame for a lower centre of gravity.
 The compression ratio of the engine was raised from 5.6:1 to 7.0:1, raising maximum output to 18 PS at 3500 rpm.

 Despite sharing the wheelbase and track of the other models, the Wartburg bodied roadster was 100 mm longer, 125 mm narrower and at a height of just 1300 mm, 325 mm lower than the standard bodied DA-2 and DA-4 cars.

-The Wartburg was introduced in 1930, and the Great Depression had drastically reduced the market for sports cars.
-It was discontinued in 1931, with 150 sold.
+The Wartburg was introduced in 1930, at a time when the Great Depression had drastically reduced the market for sports cars.
+It was discontinued in 1931, after 150 had been sold.